enflow/terraform-provider-redirectpizza/README.md

 Terraform provider for [redirect.pizza](https://redirect.pizza).
 This provides provides a single resource `redirectpizza_redirect` to manage all your redirecting needs.

-We recommend using the `redirectpizza_redirect` in combination with your DNS Terraform provider is used.
+We recommend using the `redirectpizza_redirect` in combination with your DNS Terraform provider.
 You may hardcode the values from https://redirect.pizza/support/dns-type to use for your DNS records or your own [Dedicated IP](https://redirect.pizza/support/dedicated-ip) address.

 ## Using the provider